Quickstart

 project metadata it is hopefully the last file you need, and the only one you

-will take care of the others for you!
+have to think about, somesy will take care of the others for you!

-To get started, create a file named somesy.toml
+To get started, create a file named somesy.toml:

 [project]